lab1092/blender-manual_ja/manual/textures/types/procedural.rst

 +   Voronoi F4                                                                                                                                 +
 +-------------------------------------------------+-------------------------------------------+------------------------------------------------+

-There are two more possible settings for :guilabel:`Noise Basis`, which are relatively similar to :guilabel:`Blender Original`:
+There are two more possible settings for *Noise Basis*, which are relatively similar to *Blender Original*:
 Improved Perlin and Original Perlin